 © IFLScience.org – Snopium Sugit Gallus

 TO INTERESTED PARTIES: Due to ongoing legal issues, SeppuKuma is currently unavailable as a consumer-level product.
-However health professionals and government agencies may contact [email protected] more information.
+However health professionals and government agencies may contact [email protected] for more information.
 Customization requests will be considered on a per-case basis, and bulk discounts are available.